Torajabu/diabetes-prediction-app---logistic-regression./README.md

 ## Project Overview

-This app utilizes a machine learning model trained on the Pima Indians Diabetes Database to predict whether a person is likely to have diabetes based on the following health attributes:
+This app utilizes a machine learning model trained on the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database). to predict whether a person is likely to have diabetes based on the following health attributes:

 - Number of pregnancies
 - Plasma glucose concentration